General rules & meetings

 In all divisions, there shall be three players per team, with each player playing each member of the opposing team plus one doubles match, in which a fourth or fifth player may be introduced by either team.
 Teams shall not play an ineligible player, or record (on the score card) as having taken part in a match, the name of a player who did not do so, failure to comply with this rule will result in 12 points being deducted from the team.
 In matches where a team deliberately record players who haven’t played with the agreement of the opposing team, 12 points will be deducted from both teams.

-A scorecard must be filled in for each match and signed by both captains.
+A scorecard must be filled in for each match, including Team Knockout matches, and signed by both captains.
 The home team shall be responsible for e-mailing the completed scorecard to the Results Secretary so that the Results Secretary receives the card within three days of the match.
 For any scorecards not received within three days, the home team will have twelve league points deducted.

 All fixtures shall be played on the match night set out in the League Fixture list.
 No game may be postponed without prior permission of the Fixture Secretary where considerations will be given to reasons of 1) the unavailability of playing premises, or 2) players involved in a town team match on the night that the match should have been played, or 3) exceptional personal circumstances of a serious nature.
 In respect of scenarios 1) and 2) permission to postpone should be made by the home team/opposing team secretary at least 7 days in advance with the Fixture Secretary notifying both teams of the decision at least 48 hours before the game is to be played.